-3.5 Adaptivity
+3.5 Will it be adaptive?

-Adaptivity is an important museum need that should be considered in the process of designing online exhibitions.
-Once it is decided to use adaptivity, individual learning characteristics, like learning styles, cognitive styles, type of intelligence, approaches to learning, motivation type, etc., have to be considered.
-Works that are related to different individual learning characteristics, particularly those focusing on the study of cognitive style47 could be valuable tools at this stage.
-Among other possible learning factors (i.e., learning style, intelligence type, etc.) we focus on cognitive style, because previous research has shown that it is appropriate for use in the design of learning technology48 and online learning technologies, since it is a rather constant personality characteristic.
-Cognitive style describes the preferred and optimal way an individual approaches to learning material.
+As mentioned earlier, adaptivity is an important museum need that should be considered in the process of designing online exhibitions.
+Once it is decided to use adaptivity, individual learning characteristics, like learning styles, cognitive styles, type of intelligence, approaches to learning, motivation type, etc. have to be considered.
+Works that are related to different individual learning characteristics, particularly those focusing on the study of cognitive style (Antoniou & Lepouras, 2006b) could be valuable tools at this stage.
+Among other possible learning factors (i.e. learning style, intelligence type, etc.) we focus on cognitive style, because previous research has shown that it is appropriate for use in the design of learning technology (Atkins, et al., 2001) and online learning technologies, since it is a rather constant personality characteristic.
+Cognitive style describes the preferred and optimal way an individual approaches learning material.
 For example, some users might prefer to view more text, whereas others might prefer pictures or sound.

-In an online environment a simple and quick questionnaire can reveal the user's cognitive style, when the user first uses the application, together with other factors that affect learning like age, gender, cultural background, etc. Previous research has shown that different cognitive styles have significantly different learning interests, different needs and content preferences, as well as different degrees of desired adaptivity.
+In an online environment a simple and quick questionnaire can reveal the user's cognitive style, when the user first uses the application, together with other factors that affect learning like age, gender, cultural background, etc. Our previous research has showed that different cognitive styles have significantly different learning interests, different needs and content preferences, as well as different degrees of desired adaptivity.

 Briefly, some people prefer to control the application more than others that seem to accept recommendations more easily.
-For the former users are suggested adaptable solutions (i.e., solutions where the user can explicitly customise the system behaviour), while for the latter adaptive solutions are proposed (i.e., solutions where the system observes the interaction with the user and tailors itself accordingly with no explicit actions being needed on behalf of the user).
-Different cognitive styles highly correlate with the amount of control provided by the application; by conducting statistical confidence tests on the results of questionnaires collected from four museums, it is found that the hypothesis "There would not be any differences between the visitors style and the desired amount of control" is rejected with very high confidence23.
+For the former users we suggest adaptable solutions (i.e. solutions where the user can explicitly customize the system behaviour), while for the latter we propose adaptive solutions (i.e. solutions where the system observes the interaction with the user and tailors itself accordingly with no explicit actions being needed on behalf of the user).
+Different cognitive styles highly correlate with the amount of control provided by the application; by conducting statistical confidence tests on the results of questionnaires collected from 4 museums, we found that the hypothesis "There would not be any differences between the visitors style and the desired amount of control" is rejected with very high confidence (Antoniou, 2009).

-It is also found that different cognitive styles have different content preferences.
-This finding has direct implications for the organisation and the presentation of the online museum content.
-For example, the flexibility provided by online exhibitions allows for the presentation of different exhibitions to the user (i.e., some users might be interested in history, aesthetics, uniqueness of objects, etc.) depending on to the individual interests3.
+We have also found that different cognitive styles have different content preferences.
+This finding has direct implications for the organization and the presentation of the online museum content.
+For example, the flexibility provided by online exhibitions allows for the presentation of different exhibitions to the user (i.e. some users might be interested in history, aesthetics, uniqueness of objects, etc.) according to the individual interests.

-In addition, interestingly enough, cognitive style correlates with different nationalities, having remarkable design implications4.
-Another rather expected result is the high correlation found between cognitive style and age5, since it is known that although cognitive style is a relatively constant personality characteristic, it is however, affected by age.
-In Antoniou & Lepouras32 a full list of guidelines is provided for the use of cognitive style in museum adaptive learning technologies.
-Furthermore, previous research has provided a list of guidelines for the accommodation of all cognitive styles in the design of adaptable learning technologies^{49,50}.
+In addition, interestingly enough, cognitive style correlates with different nationalities, having remarkable design implications.
+Another rather expected result is the high correlation found between cognitive style and age, since it is known that although cognitive style is a relatively constant personality characteristic, it is however, affected by age.
+In Antoniou & Lepouras (2009b) a full list of guidelines is provided for the use of cognitive style in museum adaptive learning technologies.
+Furthermore, previous research has provided a list of guidelines for the accommodation of all cognitive styles in the design of adaptable learning technologies (Lawrence, 1997; Martin, 1997).
 For example, cognitive styles seem to differ in regards to preferences in: bottom-up or top-down presentations, facts and examples or symbols and abstraction, individual learning or group learning, structured material or less structured and affective learning, linearity or non-linearity of presentations, etc.